margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I am glad to realize I am not the only one.

 ## Insight ##
-Healing is different from Coping.
+Healing is different from coping.
 Healing is God restoring every cell in your brain and body.
 Coping is compensating, covering up, worrying about everything wrong, and overcoming.
 Healing is remembering one's childlike self, and true self.